jbowdre/virtuallypotato/content/posts/2022/bulk-import-vsphere-dvportgroups-to-phpipam/index.md

   parser = argparse.ArgumentParser()
   parser.add_argument("filepath", type=Path)

+  # Accept CSV file as an argument to the script or prompt for input if necessary
+  try:
+    p = parser.parse_args()
+    filepath = p.filepath
+  except:
+    # make sure filepath is a path to an actual file
     print("""\n\n
     This script helps to add vSphere networks to phpIPAM for IP address management.
-It is expected that the vSphere networks are configured as portgroups on distributed virtual switches and named like '[Site]-[Purpose] [Subnet IP]{/[mask]}' (ex: 'LAB-Servers 192.168.1.0').
+It is expected that the vSphere networks are configured as portgroups on distributed virtual switches and named like '[Description] [Subnet IP]{/[mask]}' (ex: 'LAB-Servers 192.168.1.0').
 The following PowerCLI command can be used to export the networks from vSphere:

       Get-VDPortgroup | Select Name, Datacenter, VlanConfiguration, Uid | Export-Csv -NoTypeInformation ./networks.csv

-  Subnets added to phpIPAM will be automatically configured for monitoring either using the built-in scan agent (default) or a new remote scan agent named for the source vCenter ('vcenter_name-agent').
+    Subnets added to phpIPAM will be automatically configured for monitoring either using the built-in scan agent (default) or a new remote scan agent for each vCenter.
     """)

-  try:
-    p = parser.parse_args()
-    filepath = p.filepath
-  except:
-    # make sure filepath is a path to an actual file
     while True:
       filepath = Path(validate_input_is_not_empty('Filepath', 'Path to CSV-formatted export from vCenter')) if filepath.exists():